 Professional Development

-Professional development at will include ongoing classroom management workshops and training provided Principal to help classroom staff meet the challenge of fully educating students, while teaching and modeling appropriate behavior.
+Professional development at LALPA will include ongoing classroom management workshops and training provided by the Director of Student Support Services and Principal to help classroom staff meet the challenge of fully educating students, while teaching and modeling appropriate behavior.
 Professional development topics may include:

 Support the different responsibilities of staff members, including the provision of mandatory training for all staff involved in discipline.